ssinghi/jdragdrop/README.md

    as is illustrated in the demos, without having to put the logic for complicated interactions in the library itself.

 However, when I tried to use the ThreeDubMedia libraries early in 2012, I found that they didn't work correctly with jQuery 1.7.
-When I tried to fix this problem, I discovered that these libraries used a complicated feature of jQuery known as "special events," and generally seemed more tightly coupled to jQuery internals than I wanted.
+When I tried to fix this problem, I had a hard time following the code, and it generally seemed more tightly coupled to jQuery internals than I wanted.

 I decided to try creating a different implementation of ThreeDubMedia's API that used only public jQuery functionality, in hopes that the